djiang9001/sound_project/README.md

 ## Libraries

-WaveformPlayer uses the libraries Portaudio, NCurses (PDCurses for Windows), and FFTW.
+WaveformPlayer uses the libraries Portaudio, NCurses (PDCurses for Windows), and FFTW (3.3.5 for windows, 3.3.8 for web).
 See the build instructions below for information on how to configure these libraries.
 I've tested on Windows and certain distros of Linux, but theoretically it should be able to be built on MacOS as well.

 The web demo was ported by compiling PDCurses for SDL2, and the main project files with Emscripten.
 Howler.js was used to replace Portaudio.
 You can quickly build it by running `emcc ../*.cc libfftw3.a pdcurses.a -I./ -s WASM=1 -s USE_SDL=2  -s ASYNCIFY -s ALLOW_MEMORY_GROWTH=1 --shell-file shell_minimal.html -o index.html` in the `browser` directory of this repo.